 25. Eric Gelinas

-Scotte is from North Wilkesboro, North Carolina, living just a few minutes from the historic North Wileksboro Speedway.
-Scotte has raced at local dirt tracks for over five years, as well as covering NASCAR and short track races for nearly a year now, and has a firey passion for all motorsports, working to achieve a career as a driver.
+Scotte is from North Wilkesboro, North Carolina, living just a few minutes from the historic North Wilkesboro Speedway.
+Scotte has raced at local dirt tracks for over six years, as well as covering NASCAR and short track races for over a year now, and has a firey passion for all motorsports, working to achieve a career as a driver.